FlowCI/docs/en/README.md

 - __High Performance__

-    - __scaling__: automatically scale agent either on K8s cluster or Linux host
+    - __scaling__: auto scaling agents either on K8s cluster or Linux host
     - __parallel__: job steps can be executed in parallel on multiple agents
     - __cache__: cache anything to speed up the build